browserengineering/book/book/http.md

 The URL syntax is defined in [RFC 3987](https://tools.ietf.org/html/rfc3986), whose first author is Tim Berners-Lee---no surprise there!
-The second author is Roy Fielding, a key contributor to the design of HTTP and also well-known for describing the "REST" architecture of the web in his [PhD thesis][rest-thesis], which explains how REST allowed the web to grow in a decentralized way.
+The second author is Roy Fielding, a key contributor to the design of HTTP and also well known for describing the Representational State Transfer (REST) architecture of the web in his [Ph.D. thesis][rest-thesis], which explains how REST allowed the web to grow in a decentralized way.
 Today, many services provide "RESTful APIs" that also follow these principles, though there does seem to be [some